William Contreras Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.

-- The Blue Jays' 3.99 team ERA ranks ninth across all MLB pitching staffs.
+- The Blue Jays' 3.95 team ERA ranks ninth among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 72 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to allow 73 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his most recent outing on Wednesday against the Tampa Bay Rays, the left-hander tossed five innings, allowing five earned runs while surrendering eight hits.
+- The right-hander's last time out was on Thursday against the Tampa Bay Rays, when he went three innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.